 Reason #1: Live Volcanoes!!

-In fact, it is growing daily as Kilauea Volcano continues to erupt and add about 40 acres of new land onto the island each year.
+The Big Island continues to grow daily as Kilauea Volcano continues to erupt and add about 40 acres of new land onto the island each year.
 In January 1983, Kilauea began erupting and has continued almost non-stop ever since.
 What is known as the Pu'u 'O'o-Kupaianaha eruption is the largest amount of lava that has emanated from the volcano's east rift zone in over 500 years.

 A trip to Hawaii Volcanoes National Park is a must for any island visitor, and many residents visit the park regularly for the many special events that are held there throughout the year.
 Before you make a trip to the park, be sure to check out their website for park hours, advisories about weather conditions or ongoing eruptions, and how you can visit the Jaggar Museum or the Volcano Art Center.
 There is also lodging at the national park at the Volcano House or campsites that can be reserved in advance.

 Ongoing volcanic eruptions and flowing lava are miraculous natural wonders.
 This is one of the best guides on how to safely view lava when you visit the Big Island: Lava Viewing Guide for the Big Island.